SamSamhuns/unix_shell_simplified/README.md

 # unix_shell_simplified
-This is an implementation of a simplified version of the UNIX SHELL using C. The current implementation only includes the built-in `pwd`, `cd`, `history`, `export` and `exit` functions.
+This is an implementation of a simplified version of the UNIX SHELL using C. The current implementation includes the built-in `pwd`, `cd`, `history`, `export`, `!Num` and `exit` functions.

+After adding the necessary paths to the `PATH` ENV var with the `export` function, external commands can be run as well.
+I.e. after running `>> export PATH=/bin:/usr/bin`, external commands like `grep main < some_file` will function as normal.

+#### Piping and input/output redirection have also been implemented.

+I.e. `cat < some_file | grep bar | grep foo > output.txt` will get the stdin for the `cat` command from some_file and pipe its stdout to `grep bar` which then pipes its output to `grep foo` and this stdout is finally saved to file `output.txt`.

+The pseudocode logic for the pipe implementation is discussed below as well.

 ## Shell activity flow Diagram
 <img src="https://github.com/SamSamhuns/unix_shell_simplified/blob/master/shell_activity_flow_diagram.png" />